 Students majoring in dietetics also have the opportunity to apply for early admission into two related graduate programs for a combined bachelor’s and master’s degrees (3+2):

 Get Involved on Campus

 Student Association of Nutrition and Dietetics

 (SAND) is designed for students interested in gaining practical experience in nutrition and dietetics.
 Membership gives you many opportunities to gain hands-on experience in hospitals, schools and the community.
 It also helps you build professional skills, and network with students, alumni and local professionals.
-SAND also provides funding for students to attend annual conferences of the Wisconsin Academy of Nutrition and Dietetics and the national Food and Nutrition Conference and Exposition.
+As a SAND member, you may receive funding to attend annual conferences such as:

 Gain Experience Outside the Classroom